Robert-Hughes/rjrssync/docs/notes.md

    - 'b' means that the source is copied over to the path b, creating, updating or replacing whatever might be there.
    - 'b/a' means that the source is copied over to the path b/a, creating, updating or replacing whatever might be there.
    - '!' indicates that the behaviour might be surprising/destructive because it deletes an existing file or folder and replaces it with a folder/file.
-We should probably warn for this.
+We prompt the user for this.

 |---------------------------------------------------------------------|
 |          Dest ->    |  Non-existent |File or symlink|    Folder     |